YFanLuo/MAPLE-Net/README.md

 You can download the datasets from the original links below and preprocess the data following the scrips in `datasets_pre_processing`.

-Prepare the Models
-Pre-trained Language Models
-In this project, we utilize the following pre-trained language models:

-Autoregressive Language Modeling Prompt: Based on the LLaMA architecture.
-Masked Language Modeling Prompt: Based on the BERT architecture.
-You can experiment with other pre-trained language models to complete the tasks.

-Caption Generation
-To generate image captions, we employ the ClipCap model, which facilitates caption generation.
-Ensure the model weights are downloaded from Hugging Face and placed in the models/ directory.

-Multimodal Feature Extraction
-For multimodal feature extraction, we leverage the MaPLe model, a CLIP-based enhanced model.
-You may also choose to use alternative multimodal models to achieve this functionality.

 >**Original links**
 >
 >COCO2014: [`train2014.zip`](http://images.cocodataset.org/zips/train2014.zip) and [`val2014.zip`](http://images.cocodataset.org/zips/val2014.zip) from https://cocodataset.org